 The general answer is that any language, not only Italian, is good to learn.
 What’s worth and what’s not really depends upon the circumstances, interests, and the needs of the person in question.

 It is the 4th most studied second language in the world.

-Italian is a cultural language and provides a high ROI to people that are passionate about art, music, cinema, history, opera, culinary arts, supercar industry, industrial design (high-end furniture, bath, and kitchen), travel consultants, tour guides.
+Italian provides a high ROI to people that are passionate about art, music, cinema, history, opera, culinary arts, supercar industry, industrial design (high-end furniture, bath, and kitchen), travel consultants, tour guides.

 If you plan to spend a few days on vacation in Italy, don’t bother learning Italian.
 Most young Italians speak English at an acceptable level.

 Join the discussion on whether Italian is worth learning!